 So, how does one leader harness their team?
 How do they carefully consider personalities, individual skill sets and experience levels, all while striving for a common goal?
 First, the group’s goal must be specifically and clearly defined.
 The goal should be in writing, and it must be common knowledge among employees of the organization.
 Next, plans to meet those goals must be formulated, and then individuals should be organized to achieve those goals.

-A simple diagram, designed by Practical Management, helps describe the dimensions leadership:
+A simple diagram helps describe the dimensions of leadership:

 Leaders harness people, they define strategy, and they reach goals with a vision in mind.
 Leadership, however, doesn’t have to be limited to a select few.
 Though dynamic personality traits can be helpful, any employee who has the passion to learn the techniques of managing in the workplace can be a successful leader.
 With an MSOL degree, employees can move into supervisory roles in any sector, from government to non-profit, finance to education, and onward.

 Speaking of employee development, leaders’ traits also have a profound impact on their peers and employees.
 According to an article in the Huffington Post, good leaders help employees develop their own leadership skills.
 They motivate others and hold them to high expectations.
 They organically make employees want to be better.
-Victor Lipman writing for Forbes, cites a study which proves that good leadership is synonymous with trustworthiness, which in turn leads to better employee performance.
 Human nature suggests that people will work better for leaders that they trust.
 So, what else is organizational leadership besides harnessing people, defining strategy, and clearing the path in order to make decisions?
 It’s being an ethical manager with superb listening skills, and building others up.